taplytics/taplytics-ios-sdk/EXPERIMENTS.md

 ### Code Blocks

-Taplytics not only lets you run visual experiments with no code needed, the SDK also offers a code-based solution to running experiments in your app.
+Similar to Dynamic Variables, Taplytics has an option for 'Code Blocks'.
+Code blocks are linked to Experiments through the Taplytics website very much the same way that Dynamic Variables are, and will be executed based on the configuration of the experiment through the Taplytics website.
+A Code Block is a callback that can be enabled or disabled depending on the variation.
+If enabled, the code within the callback will be executed.
+If disabled, the variation will not get the callback.

-Code Blocks allow you to run different variations of your app with simple code modifications.
-Code blocks are linked to Experiments through the Taplytics website very much the same way that Dynamic Variables are.
-A code block will be executed based on the configuration of the experiment through the Taplytics website.
+A Code Block can be used alongside as many other Code Blocks as you would like to determine a combination that yields the best results.
+Perhaps there are three different Code Blocks on one view.
+This means there could be 8 different combinations of Code Blocks being enabled / disabled on that view if you'd like.

-Objective-C:
+Example Using Objective-C:

 ```objc
 [Taplytics runCodeBlock:@"enableFeature" forBlock:^{